dwainscheeren/dwains-lovelace-dashboard/docs/configuration.md

 Dwains Theme configuration is loaded from the files inside the folder `dwains-theme/configs/`.

+**If you edit something inside a file of the `dwains-theme/configs/` folder, you always need to restart Home Assistant for any changes to be visible.**

 This folder can have the following files: `global.yaml`, `house_information.yaml`, `scenes.yaml`, `cameras.yaml`, `persons.yaml`, `rooms.yaml`, `more_addons.yaml`, `icons.yaml`.

 Only the files `global.yaml` and `rooms.yaml` are required!

 Each file content is explained below.

-**If you edit something inside a file of the `dwains-theme/configs/` folder, you always need to restart Home Assistant for any changes to be visible.**

 *HINT: You can always look in the `dwains-theme/configs-samples` folder files for some inspiration.*

 *HINT: For the icons I mostly use Font Awesome, [How to choose and use an icon](how-tos/how-to-choose-icon.md).*

-*HINT: Some entries can have a single entity or a group [read here how to make a group](https://www.home-assistant.io/integrations/group/).
-(You can use `user-package-sample/groups/..`for example).*
+*HINT: Some entries can have a single entity or a group [read here how to make a group](https://www.home-assistant.io/integrations/group/).*

 ___